wwPDB/py-wwpdb_apps_val_rel/README.md

 The priority values are determined automatically, with higher values having higher priority.

 - 10 missing
-- 8 validated pdb
+- 8 new pdb
-- 6 validated emdb
+- 6 new emdb
-- 4 unvalidated pdb
+- 4 modified pdb
-- 2 unvalidated emdb
+- 2 modified emdb
 - 1 default